 The isolated nucleic acids are sent to the GCCs for molecular characterization.

-- The University of North Carolina: RNA sequencing (RNA-Seq) is performed on isolated RNA from the parent tumor and the derived model.
+- The University of North Carolina: RNA sequencing (RNA-Seq) is performed on RNA from the parent tumor and the derived model.

 The NCI GDC houses all the clinical, biospecimen, and molecular characterization data.
 The GDC performs QC and harmonizes the sequencing data through their analytical pipeline.
+Harmonized data are available at the GDC data portal.

 All data is made available using NIH policies that protect patient privacy and confidentiality.